-The Youth Risk Behavior Survey (YRBS) is a self-administered, school-based, confidential, and anonymous survey that was conducted by Duval County Public Schools during the Spring of 2009, 2011, 2013, 2015 and 2017.
+The Youth Risk Behavior Survey (YRBS) is a self-administered, school-based, confidential, and anonymous survey that was conducted by Duval County Public Schools beginning the Spring of 2009.
 This is part of a national effort by the Centers for Disease Control and Prevention (CDC) to obtain information pertaining to youth health behaviors that contribute to the leading causes of death and disability among youth and adults.
 These include:

 1) behaviors that contribute to unintentional injuries and violence

 2) sexual behaviors that contribute to unintentional pregnancies and STDs